Vector-relation configurations and plabic graphs: Vector-relation configurations

 For $b \in B$ and $w \in W$, let $K_{bw}$ denote the coefficient of $v_w$ in $R_b$, understood to be $0$ if $b,w$ are not adjacent in $G$.
 Performing local moves sometimes requires $K_{bw} \neq 0$ for certain $\overline{bw} \in E$, so we add that assumption when needed.
 If $G$ is finite then we can view $K$ as a $|B|$-by-$|W|$ matrix.
 Gauge transformations correspond to multiplying rows and/or columns of $K$ by nonzero scalars.

-The matrix $K$ plays the part of the Kasteleyn matrix in the dimer model.
-As such, certain signs are required to obtain the edge weights.
-Specifically, suppose a choice of $\epsilon_{bw} = \pm 1$ on each edge $\overline{bw} \in E$ is made so that \begin{itemize} \item each $4k$-gon face of $G$ has an odd number of $-1$'s on its boundary, while \item each $(4k+2)$-gon face of $G$ has an even number of $-1$'s on its boundary. \end{itemize} Let $\wt(e) = \epsilon_{bw}K_{bw}$ for each edge $e = \overline{bw}$ of $G$.
-Assuming the edge weights are nonzero, we obtain what is called a trivialized line bundle with connection \cite{GK} on $G$.
-Note in the planar case that any two choice of Kasteleyn signs are gauge equivalent, so the gauge class of the result depends only on the gauge class of $(\v, \Rvec)$.
+The matrix $K$ plays the part of the Kasteleyn matrix (see Section \ref{sec:transform}) in the dimer model.
+Here the signs are already built into the entries of the matrix, and we need to remove them to obtain the weights.
+Fix a choice of Kasteleyn signs $\epsilon_{bw} = \pm 1$ for $\overline{bw} \in E$.
+Let $\wt(e) = \epsilon_{bw}K_{bw}$ for each edge $e = \overline{bw}$ of $G$.
+The $\wt(e)$ play the part of the edge weights in the classical story of local transformations of the dimer model.
+As previously mentioned, in the planar case any two choices of Kasteleyn signs are gauge equivalent so the gauge class of the result depends only on the gauge class of $(\v, \Rvec)$.

+\begin{remark} The data of a gauge class of non-zero edge weights is equivalent to what Goncharov and Kenyon refer to as a trivialized line bundle with connection on $G$ \cite{GK}. \end{remark}

 \begin{proposition} Let $(\v, \Rvec)$ be a vector-relation configuration on $G$.
 Apply a local transformation to obtain a new configuration $(\v', \Rvec')$ on $G'$.
-Then the weight functions associated to these two configurations are related by a classical local transformation. \end{proposition}
+Then the weight functions associated to these two configurations are related by a classical local transformation of the dimer model. \end{proposition}

 \begin{proof} First suppose the operation is urban renewal, and adopt the notation of Figure \ref{fig:urban}.
 Suppose the initial relations are